-Research on ROR has led to the discovery of surface elements on the ROR molecule important for its function and suitable for the development of an effective vaccine.
-Kancera now takes these findings further to develop a proprietary product for prophylactic treatment that will improve the situation for patients with a cancer known to relapse.
-The development of this product is accelerated by Kancera's existing knowledge of ROR and the close collaboration with Professor Håkan Mellstedt, at the Karolinska Institute, who is an internationally recognized expert in the development of cancer vaccines.
+The development of the vaccine concept against ROR is accelerated by Kancera's existing knowledge of ROR and the close collaboration with Professor Håkan Mellstedt, at the Karolinska Institute, who is an internationally recognized expert in the development of cancer vaccines.
 The principle to use a ROR vaccine for treatment is also supported by a preclinical study published by Professor Thomas Kipps at the University of California, San Diego.

 During the period, vaccine candidates have been synthesized and animal studies have been started with the aims to demonstrate the immune stimulating performance of the vaccine candidates and to test their therapeutic effect.
 The results from a first vaccination study showed that a couple of the company's ROR1-directed vaccine candidates teach the immune system in rats and rabbits to recognize important parts of ROR1 and after 24 hours kill cancer cells from patients while leaving blood cells from healthy subjects unaffected in the same period of time.
 The results show that Kancera's vaccine project progresses according to plan.
+However, it remains to be shown that a vaccine can compete with small-molecule inhibitors of ROR and antibodies against ROR in terms of efficacy to kill cancer cells.
 The continued development is directed at improving the vaccine characteristics and to examine its safety.
 The vaccine development costs during 2014 are accommodated within the existing budget, due to the synergies between the company's development of small molecules and vaccines.